urbanautomaton/urbanautomaton.com/content/blog/012-redirecting-bash-script-output-to-syslog.markdown

 This is pretty simple redirection, obscured by that charming and easily google-able bash syntax that we all <s>know and love</s> bluff and tolerate.
-There are two redirections:
+There are two redirections, the first being:

 ```bash
 1> >(some-command)